robertozanchi/map-data-wrangling/README.md

 ##Selected Openstreetmap Data

-Using [Overpass API](http://overpass-api.de/query_form.html) I downloaded a custom osm file with map data for a small area in central London.

-I decided to wrangle street name, postal code and phone number data in the selected Openstreetmap area.
+Using [Overpass API](http://overpass-api.de/query_form.html) I downloaded an osm file of size 67.7 MB (london.osm) with Openstreetmap XML data for a custom area in central London.
+For this project, I chose to focus on wrangling street name, postal code and phone number data using Python and MongoBD.

 ##Problems Encountered in the Map Data

-I have summarized the auditing approach, tools used and the problems detected in the section "Auditing of map data".
-In "Data tranformation" I present the approach and tools used to clean and tidy the data in order to resolve a selection of the problems encountered.
+I have summarized the auditing approach, tools used and the problems detected in "Auditing of map data".
+In "Data tranformation" I present the methods and tools used to clean and tidy the data in order to resolve a selection of the encountered problems.

 At this stage, I worked on the osm file downloaded from Openstreetmap.
-At the end of data auditing and transformation process decribed in this section, I produced a JSON file ready to be uploaded to MongoDB.
-All work with data in MongoDB is described in the section "Data Overview".
+At the end of data auditing and transformation process, I produced a JSON file ready to be uploaded to MongoDB.
+All work with data in MongoDB is described in the next section, "Data Overview".

 ###Auditing of map data

-I checked street names, postal codes and phone numbers.
+I audited street names, postal codes and phone numbers using Python scripts on the XML data in london.osm.
+The objective was to spot inconsistencies and mistakes in terms of value or format.

-For street names, I used audit_street.py, a custom script based off of Udacity's code.
-For postal codes and numbers I simply printed the values out to spot inconsistencies by eyeballing the data.
+For street names, I used audit_street.py, a custom Python script based off of Udacity's code.
+For postal codes and phone numbers, I used code like audit_phone.py to print out all values and eyeball the data.

 ####1.
 Problems with street names

+I examined the values associated with the XML tag "street" and detected several kinds of mistakes and inconsistencies in street name data.

+1. Abbreviations
+2. Small caps

+#####Abbreviation

+#####Small caps

 Auditing of street names: purpose, tools/scripts used, findings...
 How many?